Grinnode-live/2020-grin-bug-bash-challenge/README.md

 ### Preparing environment

 1. Properly setup GitHub and KeyBase accounts.
 Make sure your KeyBase points to same GitHub account as one that authored the gist bug reports!
-2. You can build and run the [node](https://github.com/mimblewimble/grin) as described [here](https://github.com/mimblewimble/docs/wiki/How-to-run-a-Grin-node)
+2. You can build and run the [node](https://github.com/mimblewimble/grin) as described [here](https://github.com/mimblewimble/docs/wiki/How-to-run-a-Grin-node).
+Check [official documentation](https://docs.grin.mw/) if you want to know more.
 3. You can build and run the [wallet](https://github.com/mimblewimble/grin-wallet), if you want to test transaction you might need more than one local instance of the wallet.
 4. Some grin coins!
 Let us know on the KeyBase team channel if you need some to get your tests going.
 5. Check which tests are ready by opening our [issue tracker](https://github.com/Grinnode-live/2020-grin-bug-bash-challenge/issues) and using query `is:issue is:open no:assignee label:ready-for-test` or just click [here](https://github.com/Grinnode-live/2020-grin-bug-bash-challenge/issues?q=is%3Aissue+is%3Aopen+no%3Aassignee+label%3Aready-for-test).
 Do NOT assign to yourself more than one issue simultaneously!